Pawventures

 3. Pet-Specific Travel Insurance

 A newer product category designed specifically for pets in transit.
-These are typically purchased through pet relocation companies or specialized pet travel services.
+Typically purchased through pet relocation companies or specialized travel services.

 What it covers: